nicofighter45/VanadiumMod/README.md

 ### VanaMod

-Add to your mod folder the latest version of VanaMod (check on release page)
+Add to your mod folder the latest version of VanaMod : https://github.com/nicofighter45/FabricVanaMod/releases

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.